nikosgavalas/tud-datavis/README.md

 Roadmap:

-1. do something about the null values in the scatter
+- [x] do something about the null values in the scatter
-2. update the scatter using the same time bar (merge the map and scatter js files into one first?)
+- [x] update the scatter using the same time bar (merge the map and scatter js files into one first?)
-3. scatter sizes according to total population
+- [x] scatter sizes according to total population
-4. scatter colors same as map? (-working population?)
+- [x] scatter colors same as map? (-working population?)
+- [x] focus dot on mouseover on map
-5. make the charts responsive
+- [ ] make the charts responsive
-6. add the two other charts ?
+- [ ] add the two other charts ?

 Data schema (data.js):